Russian consul general, wife stabbed in Sudan - police

-KHARTOUM A Russian diplomat and his wife were stabbed in Sudan's capital on Tuesday by a man enraged by the death of his brother in strife-torn Central African Republic, Khartoum police said.
+KHARTOUM A Russian diplomat and his wife were stabbed in Sudan's capital on Tuesday by a man from Central African Republic, Khartoum police said.

-The attacker wounded the consul general and his wife, mistakenly believing they were from a nation that had sent troops to his home country, the force said in a statement.
+The attacker had just heard his brother had been killed by European troops in his home country and wanted to take revenge by attacking a Westerner, the force added in a statement.

 Central African Republic, which borders Sudan, descended into chaos in March after a mostly Muslim rebel coalition, Seleka, marched into the capital, unleashing a wave of killings and looting.

-The attacker told officers who arrested and questioned him that his brother had been killed "by forces from the one of the European countries," the police said.
+The European Union has also promised to send in soldiers, but Russia has no troops on the ground.

-"There was no motive other than revenge for the death of the brother," the police statement read.
+"There was no motive other than revenge for the death of brother," the police statement read.

 The duty officer at Russia's embassy in Khartoum said he could not comment and the Russian Foreign Ministry could not immediately be reached for comment.